 Last year, I wrote the most comprehensive N26 bank review on the Internet, which has since been read by tens of thousands of travelers, digital nomads and online banking enthusiasts from every corner of the world.

-Yet as all-encompassing as it is, I’ve had plenty of Vietnamese readers asking me questions specific to how to use N26 as someone from Vietnam.
+Yet as all-encompassing as it is, I’ve had plenty of Vietnamese readers asking me questions specific to how to use N26.

-So here, I want to clear up a few misunderstandings for any Vietnamese users joining N26, and also demonstrate why N26 is probably a better banking option for you than any of the other Vietnamese banks, and also why N26 is a better choice than other online banks like Revolut, Monzo, Curve and Simple.
+So here, I want to clear up a few misunderstandings for any Vietnamese users joining N26, and also demonstrate why N26 is probably a better banking option for you than other online banks like Revolut, Monzo, Curve and Simple.

 What Is N26?